Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 I really enjoyed the Japanese dub, and I’m rather curious whether the English dub will follow suit with a mostly female cast or will try giving some characters more masculine.
 Personally, I wouldn’t mind a slightly different voice cast, although I know many fans might get annoyed considering how the characters’ gender and sex are among the most vocal arguments regarding this show.

 Oh, and I have to admit the foley in this series is really top-notch.

-From pure technical standpoint, Land of the Lustrous is an outstanding achievement for the medium that showcases that CGI animation can work just as well, if not better, than the more common 2D digital animation style.
-Its fluid, lively visuals serve as a new benchmark for its kind of animation, and studio Orange can be very proud of themselves.
+From a purely technical standpoint, Land of the Lustrous is an outstanding achievement for the medium that showcases that CGI animation can work just as well, if not better, than the more common 2D digital animation style.
+Its fluid, lively visuals serve as a new benchmark for its kind of animation, and Studio Orange can be very proud of itself.

-Its flaws are few, but can be noticeable, namely the fact that it’s just the first season with no much information about a sequel, not to mention with how slow the manga can be (at the time the anime aired well over half of the manga was adapted), so it’s anyone’s guess when will a second season air.
+Its flaws are few, but can be noticeable, namely the fact that it’s just the first season with not much information about a sequel.
+Not even to mention how slow the manga can be (at the time the anime aired well over half of the manga was adapted), so it’s anyone’s guess when will a second season air.
 And there are still many mysteries about the setting and questions about the story that remain unresolved for the time being.

 - Inventive setting with a refreshing take on the post-apocalypse genre and unique aspects